SarahEW1206/ClassicArcadeGame/README.md

 ## How to Play:

-0. The goal is to match is to get to the water.
+The goal is to match is to jump into the water.

 1. Using the arrow keys on your keyboard, move upwards.